craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/How things Work/Alchemy/Known Alchemical Products.md

 See *darkness*

+#### Assassin's Ink
+After a minute of exposure to oxygen, this ink becomes nearly invisible to the naked eye.
+It is revealed again under heat, such as a fire

 ### Poisons
 #### Traditional
 Traditional poisons act as you would expect, somehow harming or outright killing their consumer.